BitCoconot/isaac-castorena-repo/README.md

 - Then Click on Run button, the preference to Run is https.
 	NOTE: if ISS is selected make sure the certificate is installed, the certificated should be installed, normally VS ask to enable the use of the certificate

+Using Swagger
-After to the solution start, the Swagger page should be displayed.
+- After to the solution start, the Swagger page should be displayed.
 - You can test the application just clicking the GET method
 - click try it out
 - add the n parameter in the parameter section